y3vhenii/project2_DataStructuresAndAlgorithms/README.md

 AStar.py includes answers to #6 of the project before code review
 *** AFTER CODE REVIEW ***
 Each folder with its number contains code that was changed after code review.
 Major changes include restructuring the file hierarchy and Python 3 errors were resolved.
+Several code review comments were adressed during this code review.